docinla/StarlessCityNight/README.md

 **To install**:

-go to directory: `/usr/share/plasma/wallpapers`
+go to your directory: `/usr/share/plasma/wallpapers`

-then type: `sudo git clone https://github.com/docinla/CityNight.git`
+then type: `sudo git clone https://github.com/docinla/StarlessCityNight.git`

-It should now be available if you right click on the Plasma desktop -> Configure Desktop -> wallpaper tab on left, and in the Wallpaper type dropdown on the right panel.
+It should now be available if you right click on the Plasma desktop -> Configure Desktop -> Wallpaper tab on left, and in the Wallpaper type dropdown on the right panel.

 Remember!
 After clicking apply it will need to compile it which will take a while depending on hardware (takes 30min for me) but then caches the scene so when you reload or log-in again it should pop right up.